 If you’re thinking about becoming a Nail Technician and are wondering which areas of the UK offer the best salaries, our UK Nail Technician Salary Survey for 2022 has the answers.

-According to Indeed’s database of statistics, and in contrast to last year, it’s English Nail Technicians that make the most per hour on average.
-In 2021, the average hourly rate for an English Nail Technician is £10.43.
+According to Indeed’s database of statistics, while the average hourly rate for Nail Technicians in the UK is £10.59, it’s English Nail Technicians that make the most per hour on average.
+In 2022, the average hourly rate for an English Nail Technician is £10.69.

-Scottish Nail Technicians are next at £9.65, with Wales offering an average of £9.17 an hour, and lastly Northern Ireland, with an average hourly rate of £9.15 – nearly 12% below the average rate in England and a difference of over £200 a month!
+In a change to previous years, Welsh Nail Technicians are next at £10.05, with Scotland offering an average of £9.82 an hour, and lastly Northern Ireland, with an average hourly rate of £9.48 – over 10% below the average rate in England and a difference of over £170 a month!